Jira Service Management to Jira Software

 You can specify the source project and the destination project during the connection set up if both SD and DEV projects are in the same Jira instance.

-If the projects are in different Jira instances, you will need to specify the project for Incoming sync during the connection set up on each side separately.
+If the projects are in different Jira instances, you need to specify the project for Incoming sync during the connection set up on each side separately.

 • Issue Fields Mapping: